When is the program?

 I don't have a lot of time.
 Do I need to make a long-term commitment?

-One show each season is preceded by eight or nine weekly 2-hour rehearsals and one 2-hour technical rehearsal the day before the program.
+One show each season is preceded by nine weekly 2-hour rehearsals and one 2-hour technical rehearsal the day before the program.

 What are your expectations?